 Figure 3.
 Solid cosmetics

-Solid cosmetics are expected to deform and wear off over their use, but during application, they are expected to remain hard and maintain their structure without flaking, breaking or crumbling.
+Solid cosmetics are expected to deform and wear off over their use, but during the application, they are expected to remain hard and maintain their structure without flaking, breaking, or crumbling.

 Figure 4.
 Cosmetic powder palette and texture testing images